Undergraduate Research Scholar Awards

 - Contributing to an existing research project, under the supervision of a faculty principal investigator OR acting as an independent principal investigator under the guidance of a faculty research mentor

-- Able to create a research poster encapsulating the project and present results at the Undergraduate Research Scholar Awards poster contest event in mid-April 2020.
-Semifinalists selected during the poster contest must present their posters and results to corporate judges and compete for cash prizes at the Undergraduate Research Scholar Awards poster finals event, held in late-April 2020.
+- Able to create a research poster encapsulating the project and present results at the virtual Undergraduate Research Scholar Awards poster contest event in mid-April.
+Semifinalists selected during the poster contest must present their posters and results to corporate judges and compete for cash prizes at the Undergraduate Research Scholar Awards poster finals event, held in late-April.

 How To Apply

-Applications for the 2019-2020 Undergraduate Research Scholar Awards are now closed.
-They will reopen during the 2020 fall semester.
+Applications for the 2021-2022 Undergraduate Research Scholar Awards are open on the application portal.